mragusa/dns-traffic-analysis/README.md

 # dns-traffic-analysis
-PCAP analysis tool to find slow DNS queries
+PCAP analysis tools to find DNS queries with high latency

 # Overview
 Often clients task engineers with determining what DNS queries are slow in an environment when a customer complains about resolution issues.
 This can often lead to long drawn out troubleshooting sessions involving tcpdump and wireshark coupled with long customer engagements.
 The following tools can be used to minimize investigation time and assist in reporting on details directly from the CLI